-Date of meeting 7 May 2024 Ag enda item 14.1 Title Risk Assurance Report Report of Karen Dunderdale, Director Nursing, AHP and Quality of Prepared by Helen Shelton, Deputy Directo Clinical Governance r of Previously considered by / Date Sub-Committees of the Trus Board st Approved?
-Summary provides a Trust overview o This Strategic Risk Report f f strat ocuse egic risks es on the high d including 31st March 2024 an est priority risks to the Trust's d strategic objectives (those v viui a current rating or Significant Risk, 15-25).
-1. Provide safe, high quality, population 1a.
-Deliver safe services with ch to patient safety or harm driven by national strategies ✓ healthcare 1b.
-Deliver effective care Ope n approach to effective care. \checkmark 1c.
-Engage and involve people in their care approach to vement. engagement and ~ 2.
+Date of meeting 7 May 2024 Ag enda item 14.1 Title Risk Assurance Report Report of Karen Dunderdale, Director Nursing, AHP and Quality of Prepared by Helen Shelton, Deputy Director Clinical Governance of Previously considered by / Date Sub-Committees of the Trus Board st Approved?
+Summary provides a Trust overview o f strat ocuse egic risks s on the high d including 31st March 2024 and est priority risks to the Trust's of Significant Risk, 15-25). d 1.
+Provide safe, high quality, population 1a.
+Deliver safe services with ch to patient safety or harm driven by national strategies √ healthcare 1b.
+Deliver effective care Ope n approach to effective care. ✓ 1c.
+Engage and involve people in their care approach to vement. engagement and ✓ 2.
 Deliver personalised community 2a.
 Deliver clinically led integrated community services n approach to munity service o clinically led integrated es. ✓ health services that are accessible and responsive 2b.
-Deliver personalised health care that responds to individual need n approach to onds to individ personalised health care that dual need. ~ 2c.
-Transform clinical pathways for sustainability and improved outcomes path ••• transformation of clinical ainability and improved ✓ 3.
+Deliver personalised health care that responds to individual need n approach to onds to individ personalised health care that dual need. ✓ 2c.
+Transform clinical pathways for sustainability and improved outcomes path transformation of clinical ainability and improved ✓ 3.
 Build a productive, capable and inclusive 3a.
-Grow and retain our people oppo ideas ortunities and ng transformation will try new and innovative working to improve job nrichment. ~ workforce 3b.
-Value and develop our people t ious approac recruitment co ch to staff safety and wellbeing ompliance. ✓ 3c.
-Enable a change ready workforce ovative ways of working f automation and technology ~ which in turn will improve productivity and release time to care.
-3d.
-Deliver Saf Sustainable Fo Cautious approach to cyber security, health and safety and recruitment compliance.
-This is because we value our people as our greatest asset and we strive to keep our people, our patients and their respective information as safe as possible. ✓ 4.
+Grow and retain our people oppo rtunities and ng transformation will try new and innovative working to improve job nrichment. √ workforce 3b.
+Value and develop our people i ous approac ch to staff safety and wellbeing ompliance. ✓ 3c.
+Enable a change ready workforce ovative ways of working f automation and technology ✓ which in turn will imprelease time to care orove productivity and t 3d.
+Deliver Saf Sustainable Fo and safety and recrubecause we value of asset and we strive to cyber security, heauitment compliance.
+Turn people as our greato keep our people, our peotive information a his is atest ur ✓ 4.
 Ensure healthcare is financially sustainable, 4a.
-Deliver fina sustainable he making best us resources althcare, Open - Prepared to invest for return and minimise the possibility of financial loss by managing the risks to a tolerable level. ~ making best use of resources 4b.
-Drive bette decisions and action through impactful Seek - We will invest for the best possible return and accept the possibility of increased financial risk (with controls in place). ~ 5.
+Deliver fina sustainable he making best us resources althcare, invest for return and ility of financial loss be to a tolerable level. ✓ making best use of resources 4b.
+Drive bette decisions and action through impactful st for the best possible sibility of increased fin place). ✓ 5.
 Collaborate to play an active role in 5a.
-Collaborate difference e to make a Seek opportunities to be innovative and collaborative, both within the organisation and the wider system environment. ~ the Lincolnshire ICS 5b.
-Transform to deliver grea close to home Seek opportunities to be innovative and collaborative, both within the organisation and the wider system environment.
-V Impact of proposal/ report Positive impact and innovation i • in relation to finance, performance, partnerships, p as EDI/HI. eople CQC ✓ Safe ✓ Cari ng 🗸 Effective 🗸 Responsive 🗸 Well- Led Links to risks ' Noted within the report Legal/ Regulation CQC rec gulations, NH ISI, Standing Orders, Health and Social Care Act.
-Recommendatio ns/ Actions Red quired Trust Boar d is invited to rev view the cont ent of the report, no further escalations at this time Э. Appendices Appendix A - Stra ategic Risks 15-2 25 - 31 March 2024 Glossary NHS - National H ealth Service
+Collaborate difference e to make a Seek opportunities to collaborative, both with the wider system en vithin the organisatior n and ✓ the Lincolnshire ICS 5b.
+Transform to deliver grea close to home Seek opportunities to collaborative, both with the wider system en vithin the organisatior n and ✓ Impact of proposal/ report Positive impact and innovation performance, partne rships, p eople CQC ✓ Safe ✓ Cari ng ✓ Effective ✓ Responsive ✓ Well- Led Links to risks Noted within the I report Legal/ Regulation CQC re gulations, NF HSI, Standing Orders , Health and Social C are Act.

+Trust Board is invited to review the content of the report, no further escalations at this time.

+Appendix A - Strategic Risks 15-25 - 31 March 2024

-NHS - National Health Service LCHS - Lincolnshire Community Health Services NHS Trust TLT - Trust Leadership Team BAF - Board Assurance Framework
+NHS - National Health Service

+LCHS - Lincolnshire Community Health Services NHS Trust

+TLT - Trust Leadership Team

+BAF - Board Assurance Framework